dwiegreffe/mdsrv-web/faq.md

 <div class='faq'>

-<a name='t-import'></a>
+<a name='faq-import'></a>
 <details>
     <summary>How can I import a structure or trajectory?</summary>
 <p><div markdown="1">
-You can find a detailed description on how to import structures and trajectories, inluding a video, in the tutorial section under <a href="tutorial.html#t-import">Importing structures and trajectories</a>.
+You can find a detailed description on how to import structures and trajectories, inluding a video, in the tutorial section under
+- <a href="tutorial.html#tutorial-import-structure">Importing a structure</a>
+- <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.
 </div></p></details>

 <details>
     <summary>Can I upload both my own and public data?</summary>
 <p><div markdown="1">
 Yes, you can upload your own and public data.
-Check out the tutorial on <a href="tutorial.html#t-import">Importing structures and trajectories</a>.
+Check out the tutorial on
+- <a href="tutorial.html#tutorial-import-structure">Importing a structure</a>
+- <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.
 </div></p></details>

 <details>
     <summary>How to import data from other public servers (such as the Protein Data Bank)?</summary>
 <p><div markdown="1">
 It is possible to directly import data from public data bases like the PDB.
-Just follow the tutorial on <a href="tutorial.html#t-import">Importing structures and trajectories</a>.
+Just follow the tutorial on <a href="tutorial.html#tutorial-import-structure">Importing a structure</a>.
 </div></p></details>

 <details>
     <summary>I imported my trajectory file, but nothing is showing.
 Why?</summary>
 <p><div markdown="1">
-When you upload a file with the coordinates for a trajectory, for example a _.xtc_ file, you must also import a structure to which you can match the coordinates.
-Otherwise, you will not see a representation of your data.
-You can find a detailes description on how to assign a trajectory to a structure, including a video, in the tutorial section under <a href="tutorial.html#t-assign-traj">Assign a trajectory to a structure</a>.
+Is is not possible to visualize your coordinate file if you imported it via the _Open Local Files_ or _Open Remote File_ menu.

+You will need to import your trajectory using the _Load Trajectory_ Menu in the _Home_ panel on the left side.
+Just follow the tutorial on <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.
 </div></p></details>

 <details>
-    <summary>How can I assign a trajectory to a structure?</summary>
+    <summary>How can I assign a coordinate file to a structure?</summary>
 <p><div markdown="1">
-You can find a detailes description on how to assign a trajectory to a structure, including a video, in the tutorial section under <a href="tutorial.html#t-assign-traj">Assign a trajectory to a structure</a>.
+You will need to import your trajectory using the _Load Trajectory_ Menu in the _Home_ panel on the left side.
+Just follow the tutorial on <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.
 </div></p></details>

 <details>
     <summary>Why do I not see a structure or trajectory?</summary>
 <p><div markdown="1">
-If you do not see a structure after you imported , there may have been an error during the importing process.
+If you do not see a structure or trajectory after you imported it, there may have been an error during the importing process.
 Check the _Log_ at the bottom to identify possible errors.

-If you imported a coordinate file of a trajectory, you must also import a structure you can match the coordinates to.
-Follow the steps in the tutorial on <a href="tutorial.html#t-assign-traj">Assign a trajectory to a structure</a>.
+If you imported a coordinate file of a trajectory, it will not be possible to visualize it.
+You need to use the _Load Trajectory_ menu to vizualize your trajectory.
+Follow the steps in the tutorial on <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>.

-If your structure was visible before and now it is not, you may need to check the _State Tree_ to see if your structure is still available.
-If you can find your structure, check the _visibility toggle_ (eye icon) and turn it on if necessary.
-If your structure is no longer available, you will need to import it again.
+If your structure or trajectory was visible before and now it is not, you may need to check the _State Tree_ to see if your structure or trajectory is still available.
+If you can find your structure or trajectory, check the _visibility toggle_ (eye icon) and turn it on if necessary.
+If your structure or trajectory is no longer available, you will need to import it again.
 </div></p></details>

 <a name='faq-vis-traj'></a>